-This guide explains the LIC bonus issue 2026 in detail, including the bonus ratio, record date expectations, share price impact, tax implications, and what investors should do next.
+This guide explains the LIC bonus issue 2026 in detail, including the bonus ratio, shareholder approval update, record date expectations, share price impact, tax implications, strategic importance, and what investors should do next.

 Table of Contents: